The impact of central clearing on the market for single-name credit default swaps

-In this paper, we revisit the impact of the voluntary central clearing scheme on the CDS market.
-In order to address the endogeneity problem, we use a robust methodology that relies on dynamic propensity-score matching combined with generalized diﬀerence-in-diﬀerences.
-Our empirical ﬁndings show that central clearing results in a small increase (estimated at 19 bps) in CDS spreads, while there is no evidence of an associated improvement in CDS market liquidity and trading activity or of a deterioration in the default risk of the underlying bond.
+In this article, we revisit the impact of the voluntary central clearing scheme on the CDS market.
+In order to address the endogeneity problem, we use a robust methodology that relies on dynamic propensity-score matching combined with generalized difference-in-differences.
+Our empirical findings show that central clearing results in a small increase in CDS spreads (ranging from 14 to 19 bps), while there is no evidence of an associated improvement in CDS market liquidity and trading activity or of a deterioration in the default risk of the underlying bond.
 These results suggest that the increase in CDS spreads can be mainly attributed to a reduction in CDS counterparty risk.

-Keywords: Credit default swaps, central clearing, counterparty risk, liquidity, trading activity, bond default spread, diﬀerence-in-diﬀerences.
+Keywords: Credit default swaps, central clearing, counterparty risk, liquidity, trading activity, bond default spread, difference-in-differences, parallel trend.

 JEL Classification: G12, G13, G14, G18, G28